SEND (Special Educational Needs/Disability)

 Not all children will need extra support with their learning but the progress of all children at Wilbraham Primary School is monitored closely to ensure support is provided where necessary.
 Support can be given for a variety of reasons.

 For many children, a little additional support and support from other agencies enables them to overcome their difficulties.
 However, some children will continue to need more help throughout their time at school.
-If you would like to know more information, please contact Sarah Ikin (SENCo) email@example.com
+If you would like to know more information, please contact Sarah Ikin (Inclusion Lead and SENCO) firstname.lastname@example.org

 The SEND Local Offer